dsadqwwq/neww/README.txt

-Duel PVP — Final Site (v5)
+Duel PVP — Final Site (v6)

-- FIX: Brand text layered above everything (no disappearing).
+- Text moved back to corner (top-left), same size as previous (28px title).
-- COORDINATED SLOW GLOW stays (4s cycle).
+- DUEL PVP title is static (no fade).
+Only the slogan pulses slowly.
-- NEW: Live glow alignment in debug mode.
+- Logo removed completely.
-  Use `?debug=1` to show a draggable dot.
-Drag or use arrow keys to position the glow on the rock crack.
+- Glow default moved up-right; refine with debug controls:
-  You can also pass URL params to save positions: ?gx=72&gy=58&gw=264px&gh=458px
+    Add ?debug=1 to URL → drag the dot or use arrow keys.
-- Logo pinned top-left; brand block bottom-center.
-Blinking dot after 'arena' intact.
+    Optional URL params: ?gx=78&gy=48&gw=264px&gh=458px

-Deploy as static to Vercel.
-Replace assets/logo-pvp.png with a transparent PNG for perfect edges.
+- Keep the values you like by copying into :root in index.html.